 - A. The Plan would benefit from articulating the practical and logistical steps for meeting the data and research needs, as well as the timeline to inform management questions. - B. An effective adaptive management strategy should be developed that includes stronger linkages between management needs, proposed research, and monitoring.
-Given the known harms of pyrethroids, an adaptive management framework, such as the one described in the Delta ISB's monitoring enterprise review, should be used to help set priorities and provide linkages between research and management decisions.
+Given the known harms of pyrethroids, an adaptive management framework, such as the one described in the Delta ISB's monitoring enterprise review (see Delta ISB 2022), should be used to help set priorities and provide linkages between research and management decisions.
 Management decisions that can be addressed with key research in the short term, i.e., before the 15-year time frame, should be identified.
-A simple diagram or decision-tree linking information gaps to process drivers and management would be very useful for shaping the actual research and decisions.

-- C. Given the many unknowns for pyrethroid management, it is also worth considering a dynamic adaptive planning approach, rather than waiting for perfect information.
-This type of decision making under deep uncertainty can be used to create cost-effective interim management approaches and strategies for future adaptation, while additional data are collected.
-The process of developing such a system also can reveal which research needs are critical to specific decisions, including monitoring needs. - D. A review of the EU Environmental Quality Standards (see above), combined with an update of the water quality criteria already derived by the Regional Board and UC Davis, could provide numeric water quality objectives in a timely manner, thereby allowing for immediate management actions to control pyrethroids.
-Regular review and update of these objectives, as well as a well-designed monitoring program should be part of the adaptive management framework.
+A simple diagram or decision-tree linking information gaps to process drivers and management would be very useful for shaping the actual research and decisions. - C. Given the many unknowns for pyrethroid management, it is also worth considering a dynamic adaptive planning approach (Hasnoot et al. 2013; Marchau et al. 2019), rather than waiting for perfect information.
+This type of decision making under deep uncertainty can be used to create cost-effective interim management approaches and strategies for future adaptation, while additional data are collected that evaluate potential system tipping points and the long-term outlook.
+For example, the cost-effectiveness and potential implementation scale of alternative pyrethroid reduction options could be systematically compared.
+If relatively low-cost management options showed promise for reducing concentrations of pyrethroids, they could be strategically implemented and monitored for effectiveness, while research is ongoing to establish the full management requirements for the TMDL.
+The process of developing such a system also can reveal which research needs are critical to specific decisions, including monitoring needs. - D. A review of the EU Environmental Quality Standards (see above), combined with an update of the water quality criteria already derived by the Regional Board and UC Davis (e.g., Fojut 2015a; Fojut 2015b, Fojut 2015c, Fojut 2015d; Fojut and Tjeerdema 2010; Palumbo et al. 2010), could provide numeric water quality objectives in a timely manner, thereby allowing for immediate management actions to control pyrethroids.
+Regular review and update of these objectives, as well as a well-designed monitoring program, should be part of the adaptive management framework.